 - 2 pieces of 42mm wide x 19mm thick x 1.2m long standard grade dressed pine

 - 1 piece of 70cm length dowel (I used 16mm diameter but you could use any thickness between 10mm-20mm depending on your preference)

 - Timber beads, we found a great selection on Etsy

 - Silicone beads, we got ours from Etsy

 - Spade drill bit size of dowel width

 - Optional paint and brush

-- Optional: If you want, you could paint the timber pieces in white or a colour to tie into your nursery theme.
+5. Optional: You could paint the timber pieces in white or a colour to tie into your nursery theme.
 Alternatively, you could use painters tape to create a clean edge and just paint the top tips of the planks.
 Or you could leave the gym completely natural.

-- If your toys are on small timber hoops, you will need to add these before putting the end pieces on your gym.
+9. If your toys are on small timber hoops, you will need to add these before putting the end pieces on your gym.
 Alternatively, you could simply double twine over the dowel and feed beads on one by one.
-Finish with a double knot and leave 1cm excess twine to prevent it coming undone — and babies just love munching on the ribbon!
+Finish with a double knot and leave 1cm excess twine to prevent it coming undone.
+Babies just love munching on the ribbon!